No products in the cart.

 I’m surprised that this interaction hasn’t gotten more press!
 Therefore, let’s dive right in.

 What Exactly Is This interaction?

+L-ascorbic acid or vitamin C, requires a pH of less than 3.5 in order to penetrate the skin, which is very close to the 3.8 pH value where maximum complexation occurs between itself and niacinamide.
 L-ascorbic acid is the naturally-occurring form of vitamin C, while niacinamide is the –amide form of niacin or vitamin B3 as discussed in a previous post.
 When mixed together in aqueous solutions (since both are water-soluble vitamins), they form a 1:1 complex that turns the solution yellow, rendering both compounds useless.
 This complexation may be the result of a donor-acceptor interaction between L-ascorbic acid (donor) and niacinamide (acceptor), which may be similar to the interaction that occurs between tryptophan and niacinamide.